dong2j/HP-PEDPM/Figure8/README.md

 ## Downloading Data

-3. **Download the associated data from ZENODO (https://doi.org/10.5281/zenodo.15117456) and place the DATA folder within the Figure8 folder in the same directory as the Python script.**
+3. **STEP 3 Download the associated data from ZENODO (https://doi.org/10.5281/zenodo.15117456) and place the DATA folder within the Figure8 folder in the same directory as the Python script.**

-## Plotting
+## Plotting (ensure you have completed Step 3 first)

-4. **Run the python script to plot Figure 8.**
+4. **STEP 4 Run the python script to plot Figure 8.**

    ```bash
    python fig8_phase_diagrams.py